Project Risk Management

 - Development or implementation of a new process

 In project risk management, it is important that a responsible person is assigned to each risk.
 It is this person who supervises the risk and specifically works on controlling and managing a risk.
-This person communicates with all stakeholders about the status of the risk and the impact that the risk may have and what the response looks like.

 This risk manager collects as much information about the risk as possible.
 This approach should be applied across the whole board of project management activities.
 Each risk response must become a small sub-project, as it were.